wisp-forest/Chowl/src/main/resources/assets/chowl-industries/lavender/entries/chowl_handbook/templating.md

 With the power of the patented ChowlTech Morphing™ technology, swapping out the texture is as easy as trying to place a block where your frame is.
-Any attached [Blank Panels](^chowl-industries:panels/blank_panel) are also retextured.
+Any attached [panels](^chowl-industries:panels) are also retextured.

 ;;;;;